tychart/BYU-CS-224-LABS/3-C-Printing/c-printing.md

 Unfortunately for you, `printf` doesn't have a format string that will print variables in binary.
 Instead, you will get to write code that does this (lucky you!).
 We will describe to you how this is to be done, and for this lab, you will do it for a single `unsigned char`.

-You can start with the following simple code.
+You can start with the code in `binary.c`.
 ```c
 #include <stdio.h>